Cmoen11/BuffBot/README.md

 # BuffBot

 This wil be a os bot for Discord.
-Create issues to request features.
+Create issue to request features.